ztalbot2000/homebridge-cmd4/README.md

 &nbsp;&nbsp;&nbsp; node .homebridge/Cmd4Scripts/State.js Get My_Fan On <BR>
 &nbsp;&nbsp;&nbsp; this should output: 0<BR>

-3) Have a look at the State.js file, all the settable characteristics are very well documented there.
+3) Have a look at the State.js file, all the settable characteristics are very well documented there.<BR>

+4) You can also run: DEBUG=* homebridge -I